List of Murdoch Mysteries characters: Robert Parker

 Portrayed by Marc Senior, American Robert Parker is a private investigator who served in the U.S. Army and was a Pinkerton agent who was once part of the squad that tracked Butch Cassidy to Colorado.
 He arrives in Toronto to find the Pinkerton agent who ordered the death of his brother Daniel, also a Pinkerton agent, who was considered expendable as a black man.
-He eventually forms an informal partnership working at Station House Four as a special constable and demonstrates a strong sense of justice.
+He eventually forms an informal partnership working at Station House 4 as a special constable and demonstrates a strong sense of justice.
 His undoing comes when he attempts to arrest con artist John Lincoln, who has arrived in Toronto to blackmail Violet Hart, without substantial proof that Lincoln was responsible for a recent murder.
-The action draws attention to his unrecognized status as a special constable to the chief constable, who orders Brackenreid to fire Parker, leaving him feeling betrayed and believing his colleagues at Station House Four do not support him because he is black.
+The action draws attention to his unrecognized status as a special constable to the chief constable, who orders Brackenreid to fire Parker, leaving him feeling betrayed and believing his colleagues at Station House 4 do not support him because he is black.
 Although Miss Hart warns him to leave the city to protect himself from repercussions, he refuses and continues to investigate Lincoln.
 Parker is later found dead and his body left among tramps, with the implication that Miss Hart may have been involved with his death in order to protect her own position as chief coroner.
-Following Parker's funeral, Brackenreid orders the station house to continue Parker's work and avenge his death.
+Following Parker's funeral, Brackenreid orders Station House 4 to continue Parker's work and avenge his death.